 - Lemons – the zest and juice is used to counterbalance the sweetness for that perfect cheesecake flavour.
 Ideally, you would use fresh lemons which will give about 30g lemon juice from 1 lemon.

 - Coconut milk - The coconut milk is used for melting the agar agar powder into so you really need it to be a runny liquid.
 If your coconut milk has separated in the tin, just whisk it together before pouring rather than just scoop out the thick coconut cream from the top.

-- Agar agar powder – don’t be afraid of this little known ingredient!
+- Agar agar powder (paid affiliate link) – don’t be afraid of this little known ingredient!
 It is really easy to use as long as you follow my instructions to add it to cold liquid first and then bring to the boil, then stir over a very low heat until it dissolves.
 It takes about 5 minutes.
 I buy the clearspring brand which is usually in the Japanese ingredients section of the supermarket.
 It may also be in the baking ingredients section near the gelatine since it is a widely used vegetarian / vegan alternative to gelatine.

 Please see the printable recipe card at the bottom of this post for full list of ingredients and their quantities.

 Despite being an impressive dessert to wow your guests with, it is surprisingly quick and easy to make this vegan silken tofu cheesecake!